 The best route is to reflect on the positives and realize your personal and career growth.
 Look how far you have come!
 Take a moment and be proud of your accomplishments.
 Positive thinking is key.
 Thus, love what you do and how you choose to do it.

 Even the best job can get old after a while.
-Even the most passionate people in the world have bad days… And one of the most common reasons why people fall out of love with their job is that they stop doing what they love.
+Even the most passionate people in the world have bad days or feel overworked…and one of the most common reasons why people fall out of love with their job is that they stop doing what they love.

 The moment you start dreading going to work or daydreaming about clocking out at the end of the day, do a quick self-audit of all the responsibilities that your role entails, noting down everything you enjoy and everything that makes your day a trip to hell.

 Once you figure out what tasks or responsibilities are causing your dissatisfaction, try to eliminate them from your workday and add more of what you enjoy.